Washington and Lee University Data & Information Overview

 How Well Is Washington and Lee University Ranked?

-College Factual ranked Washington and Lee as #25 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This lands it a coveted spot in the top 5% of all colleges and universities in the country.
+According to College Factual's 2021 analysis, Washington and Lee is ranked #25 out of 1,715 schools in the nation that were analyzed for overall quality.
+This puts it in the top 5% of all schools in the nation.

 Is It Hard to Get Into Washington and Lee?